-Budgeted cost: £ 120,000
+Budgeted cost: £ 95,000

-Activity Evidence that supports this approach Challenge number(s) addressed NSB Programme Breakfast programme supports a productive start to the day and encourages students to attend school.
+Activity Evidence that supports this approach Challenge number(s) addressed The Impact of Parental Involvement, Parental Support and Family education on Pupil Achievements and Adjustment: A literature review.
+5, 8 EEF Teaching and Learning Toolkit, Parental Engagement.
+NSB Programme Breakfast programme supports a productive start to the day and encourages students to attend school.
 4, 5 Attendance officer Report here.
 Ensures timely identification of absenteeism.
 Supports students to come into school as much as possible.
 Provides bespoke and personalised support to get students to attend.
 Phone calls and contact with home via email and letters which encourage parental support of attendance.
 Here and here Home visits to intervene where necessary.
-Here 4 Reading books for year 6 transition into year 7.
-Schemes of work shared with faculties to reference the books chosen.
-Through observation and discussion without students.
-Once they started in year 7, they felt more connected to the school as they recognised aspects of the story which is being referenced in some lessons.
-2
+Here 4 Budget for food department to provide ingredients.
+Providing ingredients for food lessons is crucial for ensuring that all students, regardless of their socio-economic background, have equal opportunities to participate and learn.
+When schools supply the necessary ingredients, it removes financial barriers that might prevent disadvantaged students from fully engaging in these lessons.
+By leveling the playing field, we can help all students gain confidence and competence in the kitchen, promoting healthier lifestyles and greater self-sufficiency.
+5 Reading books for year 6 transition into Through observation and discussion with our students.
+Once they started in year 7, they felt 2 year 7.
+Schemes of work shared with faculties to reference the books chosen. more connected to the school as they recognised aspects of the story which is being referenced in some lessons.
 Author visits to school Reading is a focus for the school, where possible and appropriate, we arrange for author visits to make reading come to life for our students.
 Through observation and discussion with our students, when authors have visited the school, they are more inclined to seek out books and engage in reading for pleasure.
-2 Pastoral & Behaviour mentor support Universal behaviour systems are unlikely to meet the needs of all students, some need a more bespoke package.
+2 Pastoral & Behaviour mentor support Universal behaviour systems are unlikely to meet the needs of all students and some need a more bespoke package.
 Behaviour mentors and pastoral mentors are employed to work with individual year groups.
-They build positive child/adult relationships to ensure all students have an adult with whom they can reflect and regulate with.
-Evidence here and here , 6 School counsellor Internal data has seen a rise in recent years of mental health needs.
+They build positive child/adult relationships to ensure all students have an adult with whom they are able to reflect and regulate with.
+Evidence here and here and here , 6 School counsellor Internal data has seen a rise in recent years of mental health needs.
 NHS mental health services are stretched and are no longer available to accommodate referrals within a timely manner.
-As a step to bridge the gap and offer support before the crisis point, we have employed a school counsellor on a part-time basis.
-Referrals are made through our Pastoral and Behaviour Mentors; Heads of House; or Safeguarding team and students are offered a cycle of six weekly sessions.
+As a step to bridge the gap and offer support before crisis point we have employed a school counsellor on a part time basis.
+Referrals are made through our Pastoral and Behaviour Mentors, Heads of House or Safeguarding team and students are offered a cycle of six weekly sessions.
 Evidence here .
 6 Arts coordinator In order to fully utilise our theatre and Visual arts departments and ensure all students can benefit from the facilities on offer a coordinator and assistant have been put in place.
 This will increase coverage and opportunities for students to become involved in wider strategies around the arts.
-Evidence here and here .
+Evidence here and here and here and here .
 8

-Total budgeted cost: £ 418,740
+Total budgeted cost: £ 334,795